aarondo/git-search/README.md

 # Git Search

 A simple app that allows you to discover, search and explore the best software engineers on Github.
+To preview the app visit https://aarondo.github.io/

 ## To install Git Search